Hendon Hooker, QB, Tennessee | NFL Draft Scouting Report

 Hooker’s frozen eyes can close windows quickly when staring down targets.
 He doesn’t have a great grasp of eye manipulation.
 When he does have chances to go through progressions, he’s relatively slow in progressing from read to read.

-Expanding on his errors as a processor, indecision sometimes sets in for Hooker when delays in reaction close windows.
+Expanding on his flaws as a processor, indecision sometimes sets in for Hooker when delays in reaction close windows.
 This can set off a domino effect that collapses plays.
 He’ll also sometimes trigger on open receivers far too late, even after a second of drawing defenders in.
-For a QB who was largely aided by stacked releases, this could invite issues adjusting at the next level.

 Overall, Hooker’s struggles with eye discipline and independent processing reduce his margin of error for precision, especially over the middle of the field.
 This makes Hooker’s issues with precision all the more worrying because, at this point, he’s not consistent enough of a processor to offset them.
 For a player who’ll be a 25-year-old rookie, that is a concern.